-a) Effect on the plasma properties of variation of initial gas density, mirror ratio, coil length, magnetic field strength, operating voltage, and initial bias magnetic field.3,7 b) Establishment of shape and position of the neutron-emitting fireball by a scanning neutron telescope.3 c) Identification of a bremsstrahlung-emitting region coincident with the fireball.4 d) Establishment that the neutrons emitted are not characteristic of those produced by a high-energy deuteron component in the azimuthal direction (i.e., from instabilities or direct acceleration) by measurement of the neutron energy distribution from nuclear emulsion techniques.3 e) Establishment of a similar conclusion in the axial direction by precise measurement of the center of mass axial velocity distribution of the d-d reactions from momentum analysis of the emitted protons and tritons.5 f) Measurement of the approximate electron temperature by differential absorption in the soft x-ray region.4 g) Precise measurement of the electron temperature by separating the continuum radiation from impurity line radiation by crystal diffraction in the soft x-ray region (5 - 25 Å).5,10 h) Measurement of the electron (and therefore ion) density in the fireball by absolute bremsstrahlung intensity measurement in the visible.4 i) Determination of the magnetic field in the fireball at early times by internal magnetic probes and at late times by external magnetic probes.8,9 j) Determination of a low-value upper limit to possible trapped magnetic field in the fireball by Zeeman splitting of impurity line radiation in the ultraviolet.7 k) Observation that the interchange instability (rotating flute), which is observed in the high-pressure plasma regime with reversed bias magnetic fields in short (10 to 30 cm) compression coils, does not occur in long (~ 1 m) coils.13 m) Measurement of a thin sheath region separating the plasma from the confining magnetic field with refractive techniques.13 n) Operation of Scylla IV in a new low-pressure regime resulting in extreme freedom from wall contamination.14 o) Operation in the low-density regime showing end losses to be the predominant loss mechanism.
-Interchange instability observed in the high-density regime is absent.14
+a) Effect on the plasma properties of variation of initial gas density, mirror ratio, coil length, magnetic field strength, operating voltage and initial bias magnetic field., b) Establishment of shape and position of the neutron emitting fireball by a scanning neutron telescope.

+c) Establishment that the neutrons emitted are not characteristic of those produced by a high energy deuteron component in the radial direction (i.e., from instabilities or direct acceleration) by measurement of the neutron energy distribution from nuclear emulsion techniques.

+d) Establishment of a similar conclusion in the axial direction by precise measurement of the center of mass axial velocity distribution of the DD reactions from momentum analysis of the emitted protons and tritons.

+e) Identification of a bremsstrahlung emitting region coincident with the fireball.

+f) Measurement of the approximate electron temperature by differential absorption in the soft x-ray region.

+g) Precise measurement of the electron temperature by separating the continuum radiation from impurity line radiation by crystal diffraction in the soft x-ray region (5 - 20 Å)., h) Measurement of the electron (and therefore ion) density in the fireball by absolute bremsstrahlung intensity measurement in the visible.

+i) Determination of the magnetic field in the fireball at early times by internal magnetic probes and at late times by external magnetic probes., j) Determination of a low value upper limit to possible trapped magnetic field in the fireball by Zeeman splitting of impurity line radiation in the ultraviolet.

+k) Observation that the interchange instability (rotating flute), which is observed in the high pressure plasma regime with reversed bias magnetic fields in short (10 to 30cm) compression coils, does not occur in long (~ lm) coils.

-1) Measurement of plasma electron density, shape, and stability with a Mach-Zehnder interferometer.13,14
+1) Measurement of plasma electron density, shape and stability with a Mach-Zehnder interferometer.